 City Offers Free Youth Knitting Class The Greenbelt Community Center will sponsor a free introductory knitting class this fall for children ages 7 to 14.
 Long valued as a practical and creative art, knitting is also a great learning tool, helping children to develop manual dexterity, math and spatial recognition skills.
 Most important, children find it calming and satisfying to work with fibers, producing heirlooms for family and friends.
 Taught by volunteers, the class will meet Wednesday afternoons from 5 to 6 p.m. beginning October 10 and will run for six weeks.
 All materials are provided due to contributions by local donors.
-The class is open to girls and For more information and to register call 240-542-2060 or email mmische@greenbeltmd.
+The class is open to girls and boys but space is limited.
+For more information and to register call 240-542-2060 or email mmische@greenbeltmd. gov. Share details about your organization's activities for the Community Events page.